12/29/2017 - 1/13/2018

 But driving in Tokyo?
 Not so much.
 Expensive toll fees and parking problems could be painful, not to mention the heavy daily traffic.
 Plus, Tokyo already has probably the most convenient (and sophisticated) metro system in the world.

 I had a wild plan of staying for more than 6 days in Tokyo - it’s great knowing what to expect.
 But it turned out that even a week was not enough.
 Tokyo is more than just a metropolitan city - it’s a little universe.
 Food, people, nature and tradition harmoniously co-exist here.
 No, they are more than just existing - they’re delicately functioning.

 For Westerners, Michael Pronko’s Motions and Moments offers a great POV into the daily urban life of Tokyo.
 As a Chinese, I enjoyed trying to immerse myself into the city, and imagine that I actually live here.
-I tried so much that I got tired of taking photos like a tourist, which I am.
+I tried so much that I got tired of taking photos like a tourist, which I was.
 Now I am regretting.

 It’s places like Kamakura that make Tokyo even more diverse.
 I know Kamakura technically belongs to the Kanagawa Prefecture, but many tourists in Tokyo would do a one-day trip here to visit the historic temples and gardens.
 Plus, it’s adjacent to the Shonan beach, which compensates the lacking of similar ocean views in Tokyo.

 Kamakura is famous for its five great Zen temples, of which I picked the top 2, Kenchō-ji (建長寺) and Engaku-ji (円覚寺).
 In these temples you can really feel the successful localization of Buddhism in Japan.
 You can even hike a bit here, which let me grab a beautiful shot of Mt.
 Fuji in the sunset.